Clinical negligence in diagnosis and treatment of Cauda Equina syndrome

 Moore Barlow Cauda Equina Solicitors have been appointed to the legal advice panel established by the Cauda Equina Syndrome Association (CESA) to help support their important work for people who have cauda equina syndrome.

 We have a wealth of experience of spinal injury claims at Moore Barlow and in particular cauda equina syndrome.
-We have dual qualified (medical) lawyers and lawyers with experience of investigating medical negligence claims to obtain compensation.
+We have dual qualified (medical) lawyers and lawyers with experience of investigating clinical negligence claims to obtain compensation.

 What is Cauda Equina Syndrome?